White River (Indiana): West Fork

 The West Fork, 312 mi long, is the main fork of the river.
 Federal maps refer to it simply as the White River, per a 1950 Board on Geographic Names decision.
-It starts south of Winchester in Randolph County at 40° 04' 46" N, 84° 55' 58" W in Washington Township.
+It starts south of Winchester in Randolph County at in Washington Township.
 The river winds through Muncie, Anderson, Noblesville, and Indianapolis before being joined by the east fork in the triad of Daviess, Knox, and Pike counties.
 Along the way it passes by three Indiana state parks: Mounds State Park, near Anderson; White River State Park, in downtown Indianapolis; and McCormick's Creek State Park, near Spencer.
 In Indianapolis the Wapahani Trail follows the eastern bank; the Miami tribe had called the river Wapahani, meaning “white sands” or waapikamiiki.